bbenne10/antigen-themes/README.md

 antigen-themes
 ==============

-ZSH / antigen themes I use.
-Currently only contains my custom theme.
+ZSH / antigen themes I have created.

 use it via antigen (no need to clone first):